 Some 9.2 billion years after the Big Bang, or about 4.5 billion years ago, our solar system and its planets (including Earth) were formed.
 When this happened, the fourth threshold had been crossed.
 Of course, most of the solar system was still inhospitable to the creation of living organisms, being either too hot (near the sun) or too cold (far from the sun).
 Earth was just about perfect for the creation of life, especially because it had large amounts of water on its surface in the form of oceans.
 Wet chemistry is important for the creation of life.
 For instance, oceanic vents, where heat is released from the earth’s mantle, was a good place for complex molecules to form through wet chemistry involving the electromagnetic force.
 The remarkable thing that occurred was that a template for life was created (the complex DNA molecule), whereupon life began to reproduce itself based on that information.
 This was the fifth threshold.
 As life reproduced itself, DNA would occasionally make mistakes.
 Evolution relies on the fact that some of those mistakes work better in the environment than the original, so DNA appears to learn what works best over time, building greater diversity.
 Single-celled organizations were all there was at first, but slowly small multicell organisms began to emerge, then many others, large and small over millions of years, including famously the dinosaurs.

+About 65 million years ago an asteroid crashed into the Yucatan peninsula (in current-day Mexico), creating conditions akin to a nuclear winter worldwide.
+That was bad news for the large dinosaurs that were wiped out in short order, but good news for mammals that began to populate the niches that they left behind.
+Birds, as it turns out, are today’s decedents from the dinosaurs.
 It was not until about 200 thousand years ago that humans appeared.
 This was the sixth threshold.
 Their big brains allowed them to learn in real-time.
 Through human language, and eventually writing, the human species began to accumulate knowledge and pass it on to its future generations.
 About 10,000 years ago, farming began, unleashing another energy source needed for the foundation of complex civilizations, crossing the seventh threshold.

 Only 500 years ago, humans began to link up globally after voyages of discovery opened major trade routes by sea, and humanity became a single global force manipulating the environment.
 This was the eighth threshold.
 Humans are now over 7 billion strong.
 Fossil fuels, agriculture, the industrial revolution, and a multitude of evolved technologies explain the complexity of civilization that we see around us today.
 Yet with all this apparent success, there is evidence that the Goldilocks conditions that have allowed our flourishing are rapidly being undermined on this planet.
 Climate change is a real and present danger due to the current overreliance on fossil fuels, releasing CO2, and producing the greenhouse effect.

+That brings us to the question of how this progression will play out in the future.
+How do we ensure our world will serve future generations?
+What is the next threshold that we need to cross and what conditions need to be present for it to happen?
 Well, one way to extend this story (which just happens to be relevant to this podcast) is to focus on the super-organisms that have emerged over the last 200 years to encompass and magnify human activities.
 I am speaking of organizations (in the forms of business, government, and non-profit entities).
 Here humans are encased within a large social entity (if only during part of their day), gain an energy source, band together with other like-minded individuals to find purpose and meaning, and accomplish things together that they could not do on their own.
 A successful organization has access to considerable power and resources over time.
 It is no wonder that organizations large and small dominate the world around us, and we find them indispensable.

 Yet all is not well with the ecosystem of organizations, and the capitalism that drives them.
 A story is emerging about organizations need to enter a new age, one that we have called The Age of Organizational Effectiveness.
 There are several threads to the story.
 One recounts the difficult situation that society finds itself in on multiple fronts, with limited options, and no clear path forward.
 Another thread is about widespread dissatisfaction with what capitalism has now become.